Skip to content

 Jeeves does not store secret values.
 Config and tools use secret references only (e.g. environment variable names or keys in a secrets manager).
 Actual values live in:

-.envloaded before running the CLI or Telegram bot), or - A secrets manager that the user configures and that injects env vars or that tools are written to call.
+• A secrets manager that the user configures and that injects env vars or that tools are written to call.

 Agent entries in config.json can include optional secrets (e.g. for API keys or credentials for that project).
 Those are references only; the bot never writes secret values to disk in config.
 This keeps credentials out of the work directory and out of version control.